Bankruptcy, actual or threatened, can cause a genuine disruption in the force when divorce is on the table.

 The variables start with whether bankruptcy occurs before or after status is altered; before or after the division of the property; the choice of chapter; whether the case is joint or solo; whether claims of third party creditors are involved.

-Rather than look at all the possible combinations of those variables, I propose we focus on what powers and provisions of the Bankruptcy Code that impact financial aspects of divorce.
+Rather than look at all the possible combinations of those variables, I propose we focus on which powers and provisions of the Bankruptcy Code impact financial aspects of divorce.

 Understand what those statutory forces are, and you can better anticipate, utilize, or avoid their impact.